input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 - `tn` is the cryptographic hash of `M`.

-The following diagram depicts that such a Plutus script must be parameterized by the committee certificate policy.
+The following diagram depicts that such a Plutus script must be parameterized by the committee certificate verification policy.

 ![Plutus_script_parameterization](./05-ModularCommitteeCertificateVerification/PlutusScriptParameterizedBy.svg)